-In 1998, as the worst of the violence subsided, 28 Maya Ixil community members came together with the goal of revitalizing economic opportunities in their devastated region.
-They founded Cooperative Maya Ixil to unite coffee farmers seeking better incomes.
+In 1998, as the worst of the violence subsided, 28 community members came together with the goal of revitalizing economic opportunities in their devastated region.
+They founded Cooperative Maya Ixil to unite coffee farmers seeking better incomes and opportunities.

-In 2005, the cooperative received its first loan from Root Capital—$50,000 that helped them provide their members with timely payments for their coffee.
-Over the last ten years, Root Capital has accompanied the business in its growth.
-In 2015, as membership rose to 175 farmers, Root Capital provided Cooperative Maya Ixil with its largest loan yet: $450,000 in trade credit.
+In 2005, the cooperative received its first loan from Root Capital—$50,000 that helped them provide their farmers with timely payments for their coffee.
+Since then, Root Capital has disbursed almost $3 million in cumulative lending that has helped the business grow from less than 30 to more than 200 members.

 Doubling Down on Impact

-The cooperative also provides members with credit for farm maintenance, and offers technical assistance, seedlings and inputs for renovation, a food security program to promote family gardens, and training for honey production.
+In turn, the Maya Ixil cooperative is providing major benefits for its members, including credit for farm maintenance, seedlings and inputs for renovation, a food security program to promote family gardens, and training in organic farming techniques.